Tried using unsupported ARM64 / FARGATE_SPOT / ECS Exec in ECS Express Mode

 Behavior Check During update-stack Execution

-- A new task definition revision was generated by the
+- A new task definition revision was generated by executing

-cpuArchitecturein theruntimePlatformwas maintained asARM64in the new revision. - We confirmed that the image specified in the template was reflected in the new revision.
+cpuArchitecturein theruntimePlatformremained asARM64in the new revision. - We confirmed that the update to the image specified in the template was reflected in the new revision.

-We were able to confirm that during Express Mode stack updates, the architecture settings from the currently running task definition are inherited.
+We verified that during Express Mode stack updates, the architecture settings are inherited from the currently running task definition.

 Step 3: Enabling FARGATE_SPOT and ECS Exec